 - salt, pepper

 - Sweat onions on medium heat in a bit of olive oil for three minutes, until onions turn clear.

-- Add parsnip chunks and potato cubes and let it steam for another minute.
+- Add parsnip and potato cubes and let it sweat for another minute.

-- Stir in parsley and cream (or milk) and blend with a hand blender or use a food processor
+- Stir in parsley and cream (or milk).
+Mix with a hand blender or use a food processor

 - Sir in nutmeg + lemon juice.
 Season to taste with salt and pepper.

-- Let it simmer again at low heat for 5 minutes (but do not boil).
+- Cover and simmer again at low heat for 5 minutes (but do not boil).

-- Tip: you could also garnish with some sunflower seeds
+- Serve on plates and garnish with some parsley or sunflower seeds

-- For best bioavailability serve it with slices of whole grain bread
+- For best bioavailability serve it with slices of crusty bread, ideally whole grain.

-Parsnips are rich in vitamin B, vitamin C and minerals like Potassium.
-Potassium is an essential component of cell and body fluids that aids controlling blood pressure and heart rate by countering effects of sodium.
+In addition, parsnips are rich in vitamin B, vitamin C and minerals like potassium.
+As an essential component of cell and body fluids, Potassium aids controlling blood pressure and heart rate by countering effects of sodium.

-By the way parsnip is a wonderful first food for babies.
+By the way, this root veggie is a wonderful first food for babies.